 A garage known as the 'Blue Boar Garage' has been positioned here on London since at least the 1930s.
 It was built between Bourton House and Blue Boar Cottage, with the Blue Boar Farm positioned on the opposite side of the road, and as a result the junction was known as 'Blue Boar Corner'.

 There is some confusion over whether this Blue Boar was related to the motorway operator who famously built the nearby Watford Gap services.
 That Blue Boar traces their history back to a Blue Boar Inn on the A5, which became a chain of garages with that name across the region, including one that was apparently near Dunchurch.
-Either that is a misunderstanding, or there are a lot of boars in Northamptonshire.
+Either that is a misunderstanding, or there are a lot of boars in the Midlands.

 At Mangrove, plans emerged to build a flyover at the dangerous Blue Boar Corner in the late 1960s.
 These plans also referenced a "motorway-style" service station which would be built next to Bourton House.
 Blue Boar Garages proposed a 'Motor Motel' in 1979, along with a restaurant and new filling station.